IMMontoya/Predict_Customer_Churn/README.md

 - Upsampling the minority class by 3x, which maintained 'Exited'=1 as the minority class, but brought the ratio much closer to 1:1.
 - Downsampling the majority class by 0.3X, also maintained 'Exited'=1 as the minority class, but brought the ratio much closer to 1:1.

-The best performing target balancing method was determined to by the downsampling method.
+The best performing target balancing method was determined to be the downsampling method.
 The best performing model with this method was the RandomForrestClassifier with the parameters: (`n_estimators: 500`, `criterion: gini`, `max_features: sqrt`).
 ![ROC curve for best performing model and target balancing method](/images/downsampling_RandomForrestClass_RocCurve.png)

 ## Threshold Optimization